kiocode/xenon/README.md

 - **Customizable UI**: Built-in support for ImGui for creating in-game overlays.
 - **Memory Management**: Provides utilities for reading/writing game memory.
 - **Event-Driven Architecture**: Hook into game events like updates or rendering.
+- **Automatic DLL Injection**: Built-in system for injecting DLLs into game processes (work in progress but functional in many cases).

 ---